leftyhook/mlb/mlb/statcast/README.md

 One of the great features of the Statcast Search web page is that it allows users to download the pitch data that serves as the back end to their search queries.
 The data points included are too many to list here, but among the most interesting are:
+- Information on the game state (number of outs, runners on base, who the defensive players are, etc.) at the time of the pitch.
 - The type of pitch thrown.
 - Velocity, spin rate, and location measurements of each pitch.
 - Exit velocities and launch angles of batted balls.
-- Information on the game state (number of outs, runners on base, who the defensive players are, etc.) at the time of the pitch.
 - [Expected statistics](https://baseballsavant.mlb.com/leaderboard/expected_statistics),
 calculated by MLB and based on the historical outcomes of comparable batted balls.

-*This data is available for every pitch thrown in every MLB game!* It provides endless opportunities for users to perform their own statistical analysis.
+*This data is available for every pitch thrown in every MLB game since 2015![^1][^2]* It provides endless opportunities for users to perform their own statistical analysis.

 ### PitchDataDownloadManager